Brevenn/how-to-regex/wlkthrghonRegex.md

 ### Anchors

-The anchor is what begins and finishes the regex.
+The `Anchor` is what begins and finishes the regex.

 For example: